Print Friendly

 Je’l beautiful

-Joron cold (food, drink, water; not climate)
+Joron cold (food, drink, water)

 K’a bitter